mwangdakota/pages-uswds-jekyll/pages/topics/am.md

 ---

 The Advanced Materials topic addresses the development of new and improved materials for a wide variety of commercial and industrial applications.
 Proposals may focus on the creation of innovative material systems and/or on critical fabrication, processing, or manufacturing challenges involved in the successful commercialization of materials.
-A wide variety of applications areas will be considered as part of this topic.
+A broad range of applications areas will be considered as part of this topic.

 ### AM1.
 Coatings and Surface Modifications